 You are eligible based on qualifying clinical criteria of a chronic condition as determined and provided by your physician.
-Please see Over-the-counter (OTC) drugs and supplies also in this chart for additional information on your OTC benefit.
+Please see the Flex Card benefit also in this chart for more information.

 Supervised Exercise Therapy (SET)

 SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.